yanfonseca/mytutorials/README.md

    - expr 1 + 4 -  It will be 5.
    - echo "5 + 7.5" | bc .
 The program bc makes possible to run.

-* Loop For, While and Case

-* Functions

 * Array in Bash - index start at 0.

    - declare -a array